Nesk/serialison/README.md

 });
 ```

-The available options with their default values:
+The available options with their default values (syntax based on [JSDoc](http://usejsdoc.org/index.html)):

 ```js
 {